 Please refer to The Highway Code for further detailed information.

-Here is a selction of the most commonly used road signs
+Here is a selction of the most commonly used road sign for cyclists.

 When do I need to use lights?